Key Takeaway

 When Hair Loss Signals Something Else

 Mild, diffuse thinning that starts a few months after beginning tirzepatide is consistent with telogen effluvium and typically resolves within six to twelve months.
-However, if you notice patchy bald spots, hair loss that does not improve after a year, or shedding that started before your weight changed, see your doctor.
+But if you notice patchy bald spots, hair loss that doesn't improve after a year, or shedding that started before your weight changed, see your doctor.
 These could point to thyroid dysfunction, autoimmune conditions, or other medical issues that require separate treatment.

 Related Questions